The way forward

 Short answer: fairly logically for CRE.

 These are the data fields that the property funds “own”.
-Remember the “one version of data truth?
+Have you heard of the “one version of data truth” golden rule?
 Well, with these fields, property funds/managers are the source of truth.
 Therefore, to avoid data chaos, their version wins.
-Examples of family 1 data: unit GLA or asking rental, property’s street address, suburb, asking basement parking bay rental etc.
+Examples of family 1 property fund-owned data: unit GLA or asking rental, property’s street address, suburb, asking basement parking bay rental etc.

 Family 2: data fields where you “win”